Best enterprise coaching platforms in 2026:

-A practical, data-backed guide to the platforms that connect employees with professional coaches at scale.
+A practical, data-backed comparison of the 11 platforms that connect employees with professional coaches at scale.
 Who they are, what they do well, where they fall short, and how to choose.

 A disclosure: Boon is one of the platforms reviewed here, and this page lives on Boon's website.
 We've aimed to be fair and specific about every platform, including our own limitations.
 If you find something inaccurate, let us know.